Shane McClanahan

 Shane Peter McClanahan (born April 28, 1997) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-He made his MLB debut in 2020.
+He made his MLB debut in 2020 and was an All-Star in 2022 and 2023.

 Early life

+McClanahan was born in Baltimore, Maryland, and lived there until age five.
+He grew up a fan of the Baltimore Orioles and idolized Cal Ripken Jr.; his number 18 jersey with the Rays is in honor of Ripken's number 8.